Walks

 Continue to Part 4 when you reach the Yellow Box Track.

-What birds can you see or hear around you?
+What birds can you see or hear?

-As you make your way back to the Information Centre, return to the intention you set at the start of your walk.
+As you make your way back to the Information Centre, return to the intention you set at the beginning of your walk.
 Like the wildflowers that bloom and fade each year, impermanence is part of their beauty.
-Take a moment to appreciate what is here now.
+Take a moment to appreciate what is here, right now.
 Let this feeling of presence and gentle awareness move with you into the rest of your day.

-Albert Einstein wrote, “Look deep into nature, and then you will understand everything better.”
+Albert Einstein once said, “Look deep into nature, and then you will understand everything better.”